- Who We Serve

 If you are an applicable large employer, you must ensure you have all the essential data necessary for reporting.
 This information includes:

-Note: Consider a wrap document when a certificate of insurance or plan document doesn’t contain all of the required eligibility rules and federal notice language.
+Note: Consider a wrap document when a certificate of insurance or plan document doesn't contain all the required eligibility rules and federal notice language.

 HR should also encourage employees to verify their personal information on file (name, birth date, SSN, address).
-Also, ensure that employees have internal resources for accessing the employee handbook and company policies.
+Also, ensure employees have internal resources for accessing the employee handbook and company policies.

 Finally, payroll and HR teams should check that all compliance requirements and tax credit reporting are complete.